jaflo/text-wrangler/README.md

 Since I don't always haave access to VS Code (and it is kind of overkill to open it each time), I wanted to make a browser-based version of just the text editor that supports the functionality I need to make these text manipulations.

 Most of the functionality comes from [CodeMirror 6](https://codemirror.net/) with some tweaks made for my use case.
+The editor is wrapped in a Svelte project for potential future improvements.

 ## Development